gsmfnc/StaRS2D_course/lesson_02_proportional_control/lesson_2_proportional_control.md

 [previous lesson](https://github.com/gsmfnc/StaRS2D_course/blob/main/lesson_01_basic_control/lesson_01_basic_control.md)
 we managed to design our first flight controller to successfully land Starship onto the re-entry tower.
-In this lesson, we will point out the vulnerabilities of that controller and we will show how to design controllers in a smarter way.
+In this lesson, we will point out some of the vulnerabilities of that controller and we will show how to design controllers in a smarter way.

 ---